-The Department will be minimally staffed if a shutdown occurs.
-Department managers and post managers are asked to reduce message traffic to include only the most urgent need.
+The Department will be minimally staffed if a lapse in appropriations occurs and residual funding is unavailable.
+Department managers and post managers are asked to reduce message traffic to address only the most urgent needs.
 Remote access and mobile programs, to include fobs, secure laptop services, and centrally managed mobile device support services will be minimally staffed.
-Additionally, due to reduced domestic staff levels, all personnel should be cognizant that there are fewer personnel available to respond to incoming messages.
+Additionally, due to reduced domestic staffing levels, all personnel should be cognizant that there are fewer personnel available to respond to incoming messages.
 Personnel who are working should not expect responses from personnel who are furloughed and should postpone routine business that requires their participation or clearance until after they return to work.
 Furloughed personnel are instructed in the furlough letter to report to work the following business day after an appropriation has been enacted.